 Never alone: how spiritual ideas work in us

-It’s easy to feel alone or unsupported in our efforts to overcome difficult circumstances.
-It would be so reassuring to know how to get through it all!
+In the middle of difficult circumstances, it would be so reassuring to feel supported in our efforts for progress, instead of feeling alone.
 In this talk, I discuss what I’ve found helpful in my practice of Christian Science healing: that God loves us deeply, is an active presence of good in our lives, and provides fresh ideas about our spiritual nature that wipe away fear and reveal inspired solutions.

 During the lecture, I explore God as Spirit, Love, and Mind, rather than as a man-like figure making arbitrary decisions about our lives.
 This divine Mind is the one source of all good and true ideas.
 So God’s thoughts remind us of our spiritual identity, guide us to express more love, and show us our divine intelligence.

 I talk about Christ Jesus’ teachings in the Bible as being the best example of how to heal by listening to these ideas.
 And I delve into Mary Baker Eddy’s book, Science and Health with Key to the Scriptures, as the explanation of Christian Science healing based on Christ Jesus’ life.
 I give examples of how this healing approach has transformed lives, including a mother and her infant daughter who experienced physical healing.
 The mother said, “It felt like the ideas themselves did the work.”